 If you are interested in a Maine Coon cat/kitten, our hope is that this page will be very helpful.
 It should give you an idea of what to expect from us, and will hopefully give you the guidelines necessary to find the perfect kitten, whether you purchase from us or another reputable breeder.
 We screen potential buyers very carefully, so be prepared for our questions, some may seem personal, but please remember we have the best interest of our kittens at heart, and the most important thing is that they get a loving and forever home.
 You should ask lots of questions of us as well, remember, this is a long-term committment.
 If, after browsing our website, you find yourself sincerly interested in one of our kittens or adult cats, please go to the " Our Questionnaire" page and fill it out, then send the form to us.
 We will contact you, usually within 24 hours with more information on availability, adoption fees etc.

 Our kittens are raised in our home, underfoot.
 We no longer have dogs or young children but have placed kittens in these situations and everything has turned out well.
 We work very hard to be sure that our kittens are well socialized, outgoing and loving.
 You are guaranteed to get a wonderful new family member.
 We will gladly provide you with references of folks that we have placed kittens with in the past, so that you will feel comfortable purchasing your kitten from us.
-They are given a 3 way intranasal vaccine (for Panleukopenia, Rhinotracheitis and Calici) at 9 and 12 weeks.
+They are given a 3 way injectable vaccine (for Panleukopenia, Rhinotracheitis and Calici) at 9 and 12 weeks.
 This vaccine is repeated again at 16 weeks if the kittens are still with us.
 Kittens sold as pets must be spayed/neutered by the age of 6 to 8 months (if not already done for you).
 They will usually be ready for their new homes at 13 to 16 weeks.
 Breeding cats are sold only to those catteries with which we have a close working relationship, and are under no circumstances available to the general public.
 Kittens must be kept as indoor pets, and must never be de-clawed.
-If you would like to see a copy of our sales agreement, just ask, we would be happy to email you one. *Kittens may be reserved with a NON-REFUNDABLE deposit of one half the purchase price.
+If you would like to see a copy of our sales agreement, just ask, we would be happy to email you one. *Kittens may be reserved with a NON-REFUNDABLE deposit of $400.

 Each new owner must sign and agree to abide by our sales agreement.
 We include a 2-year health guarantee against HCM (Hypertrophic Cardiomyopathy) and and a 2-year health guarantee on all other genetic disorders) Our breeding cats are currently being screened for HCM.
 Please insist on purchasing your new kitten from a breeder who screens their breeding cats both by regular echocardiogram (every 1-2 years) and also for the cMyBPC-3 DNA gene mutation.
 These breeders are doing everything possible to ensure that families purchase the healthiest kittens possible.